SiegFriedrich/Vue3TSDemo/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

+# About VSCode

-### ABOUT VSCODE FORMAT
+### Format

 > shift + cmd + p
 > select Format Document --> to choose which formatter to be your default formatter

-### ABOUT NPM DEPENDENCIES
+# ABOUT NPM DEPENDENCIES

-- pinia-plugin-persistedstate
+- _pinia-plugin-persistedstate_
   Configurable persistence and rehydration of Pinia stores.

+- _underscore_ is not a package in npm, but it is a popular JavaScript library that provides a collection of utility functions for common programming tasks.

 # Q&A